 - Capabilities are “serving” the value stream stages

-- Capabilities can be grouped based on classifications such as supporting
+- Capabilities can be grouped as “Capability Areas”, that are based on classifications such as supporting

 This example above is included in the reference implementation that is created with Sparx EA, which can be found here: link.
 Navigate by clicking “Idea to Production” value stream in the middle of the landing page of the Lean Enterprise Architecture Framework (LEAF).

 Togaf (9.2) defines a value stream as follows: